The woman named Sonea.

 “You have aided us for your own means,” Pashmar snapped.
 “Immortality.
 You do not see the Queen’s vision or hope to understand our greater goals.
 Do not fool yourself by thinking that we see your alliance with us as anything other than self-serving.”

 Evanor hated to admit it, but this was the truth.
-She had no true friends here in the Queen’s ranks, and she no longer had a mortal soul on Azeroth that would call her an ally.
+She had no true friends here in the Queen’s ranks, and she no longer had another soul on Azirin that would call her an ally.
 She had betrayed everything in the name of survival.

 When her life was endless, things would change.
 She could begin to live without fear of her mortality, and in the service of the Queen, she might find greater opportunities to become a respected individual.
 It was only a matter of time.